Wednesday, September 21, 2016

 - Cuba’s Strategic Location – Jimmy Lyons, Alabama State Port Authority

-- U.S. Treasury and Commerce Regulations – Alan Enslen, Maynard Cooper & Gale
+- U.S. Treasury and Commerce Regulations – Alan Enslen, Maynard & Gale

 - Export Financing and Forecasting – Mike Granger & Emilio Giliberto, BBVA Compass